Native to (or naturalized in) Oregon:

 - Deciduous tree, 20-30 ft (6-9 m) tall, similar spread, bark tinged with purple when young, rough and fissured when older.
 Leaves simple, opposite, 7-10 cm wide, 5-7 triangular-shaped lobes, basal lobes drawn out, base sometimes truncated, dark green above, paler below, fall color yellow to reddish, new leaves purplish; milky sap exuded when petiole broken.
 Flowers yellow-green, in 6-8 cm wide, upright clusters (corymbs).
 Fruit (samaras) 3-4 cm long, forming about a 90° angle.

 - Sun to part shade.
-A relatively tough tree, heat tolerant.
+A relatively tough tree, heat and drought tolerant.
 Promoted as tree with good fall color in warm areas.

 - Hardy to USDA Zone 4 Native to the forests of northern China (used as a street tree) and Korea and the Amur region of Siberia in Russia.